tanaymeh/nadl/README.md

 ### Hardware Support

-I am currently contemplating the idea of using custom hardware like GPU so fasten the calculations and processing using [`pyopencl`](https://documen.tician.de/pyopencl/) but so far it's just on the white-board (yes, I use white boards).
+I am currently contemplating the idea of using custom hardware like GPU to fasten the calculations and processing using [`pyopencl`](https://documen.tician.de/pyopencl/) but so far it's just on the white-board.

 ## Getting Started